JanaAdvisers/MCPMSSQL/MssqlMcp/Node/README.md

   <img src="./src/img/logo.png" alt="MSSQL Database MCP server logo" width="400"/>
 </div>

-> ⚠️ **EXPERIMENTAL USE ONLY** - This MCP Server is provided as an example for educational and experimental purposes only.
-It is NOT intended for production use.
-Please use appropriate security measures and thoroughly test before considering any kind of deployment.

 ## What is this? 🤔

 This is a server that lets your LLMs (like Claude) talk directly to your MSSQL Database data!
 Think of it as a friendly translator that sits between your AI assistant and your database, making sure they can chat securely and efficiently.